ec-jrc/pyg2p/README.md

   Day 2: same as Day 1 starting from (24+24)-24=24: the step 24 will have a weight of 3, while steps 30,36 and 42 will be counted 6 times, and finally the step 48 will have a weight of 3.

-- if start_step is zero or is not specified, the aggregation will start from 0
+- if start_step is zero or is not specified, the aggregation will behave exactly as using start_step=24, so it will start from 1

 ### Accumulation
 For precipitation values, accumulation over 6 or 24 hours is often performed.
 Here's an example of configuration and execution output in DEBUG mode.